fluid-project/infusion-docs/src/documents/ResourceLoader.md

     <td>Contains a map of variable names and replacement values to compose the path to each physical file.
     The map structure complies with the format of the second <code>terms</code> argument of
     <a href="CoreAPI.html#fluidstringtemplatetemplate-terms">fluid.stringTemplate()</a> API.
     Also see <a href="./tutorial-usingStringTemplates/UsingStringTemplates.html">Using String Templates</a> for more information.</td>
     <td>Object</td>
 </tr>
 <tr>
     <td><code>locale</code></td>
     <td>Specifies the language code with the desired localization.
-Language codes are expected in a form similar to <a href="https://tools.ietf.org/html/bcp47">BCP 47 tags</a> but with a "_" instead of a "-" separating the language code from the country code.
+Language codes are expected in a form
+    similar to <a href="https://tools.ietf.org/html/bcp47">BCP 47 tags</a> but with a "_" instead of a "-" separating
+    the language code from the country code.
 When specified, the resource loader will add a suffix of the locale value to each entry defined in the <code>resources</code> and look for them at the first attempt.
-If any such resource is not located, the resource loader follows <a href="ResourceLoader.html#fallback-rules-with-locale-and-defaultlocale">Fallback Rules</a> to attempt to find aother localization.</td>
+If any such resource is not located, the resource loader follows
+    <a href="ResourceLoader.html#fallback-rules-with-locale-and-defaultlocale">Fallback Rules</a> to attempt to
+    find another localization.</td>
     <td>String</td>
 </tr>
 <tr>
     <td><code>defaultLocale</code></td>
     <td>Specifies the default language code.
 Provides a fallback to use if the desired localization cannot be located.
     See <code>locale</code> option for the format of language codes.
+Also see
-Also See <a href="ResourceLoader.html#fallback-rules-with-locale-and-defaultlocale">Fallback Rules</a> for when <code>defaultLocale</code> value will be used.</td>
+    <a href="ResourceLoader.html#fallback-rules-with-locale-and-defaultlocale">Fallback Rules</a> for when
+    <code>defaultLocale</code> value will be used.</td>
     <td>String</td>
 </tr>
 <tr>